team401/Docs/Electrical/Basic-Electrical-Theory.md

 Where P represents power, I represents current, and E represents voltage.

-When Ohm's Law and Joule's Law are used in conjunction, they can be used to find power, current, voltage, or resistance for the circuit based on what values are known.
+When Ohm's Law and Joule's Law are used together, they can be used to find power, current, voltage, or resistance for the circuit based on known values.
 This is shown in the table below.

 ![](../res/rearrangedFormulas.png)